ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Removing Stuff

-We can delete files with `lang:shell-session:rm`:
+We can delete files with `rm`:

 ```shell-session
 $ rm file
 ```

-Be careful with `lang:shell-session:rm` - there is no trash can for `lang:shell-session:rm`!
+Be careful with `rm` - there is no trash can for `rm`!

-We can also delete a folder using `lang:shell-session:rm`.
-Two useful flags are `lang:shell-session:-r` which will recursively delete a folder and `lang:shell-session:-f` which will force deletion:
+We can also delete a folder using `rm`.
+Two useful flags are `-r` which will recursively delete a folder and `-f` which will force deletion:

 ```shell-session
 $ rm -rf directory
 ```

-`lang:shell-session:-f` is needed as by default, `lang:shell-session:rm` will not delete a directory that has things in it.
+`-f` is needed as by default, `rm` will not delete a directory that has things in it.

 ### Viewing Files

-`lang:shell-session:cat` is a program that prints the contents of a file to the terminal:
+`cat` is a program that prints the contents of a file to the terminal:

 ```shell-session
 $ cat README.md
 ```

-One common use of `lang:shell-session:cat` is at the start of a shell pipeline.
+One common use of `cat` is at the start of a shell pipeline.

-For example, we can pipe the contents of a file into another program `lang:shell-session:grep`:
+For example, we can pipe the contents of a file into another program `grep`:

 ```shell-session
 $ cat README.md | grep "data"
 ```

-`lang:shell-session:head` will print the first `lang:shell-session:n` lines of a file:
+`head` will print the first `n` lines of a file:

 ```shell-session
 $ head -n 3 readme.md
 ```

-`lang:shell-session:tail` will print the last `lang:shell-session:n` lines of a file:
+`tail` will print the last `n` lines of a file:

 ```shell-session
 $ tail -n 3 readme.md